adamfoneil/PayPalHelper2/README.md

 # PayPalHelper2

-So far, I'm just sketching this out.... have not run it yet nor any tests.
-This is an overhaul of my old [PayPalHelper](https://github.com/adamosoftware/PayPalHelper) project.
+This is a .NET Core overhaul of my old [PayPalHelper](https://github.com/adamosoftware/PayPalHelper) project.
+The Nuget package is **AO.PayPalHelper**.

-- [RequestExtensions](https://github.com/adamosoftware/PayPalHelper2/blob/master/PayPalHelper.Core/RequestExtensions.cs) will be the basis of this going forward.
-An `HttpRequest` extension method [IsVerifiedAsync](https://github.com/adamosoftware/PayPalHelper2/blob/master/PayPalHelper.Core/RequestExtensions.cs#L19) is intended to work on its own or part of a controller.
-This would be what you'd use in an Azure Function, for example.

-- [IpnController](https://github.com/adamosoftware/PayPalHelper2/blob/master/PayPalHelper.Core/IpnController.cs) abstract class will be the controller implementation, using the extension method above.
-This would be used in a .NET Core project.
+The thing to use here is an `HttpRequest` extension method called [VerifyPayPalTransactionAsync](https://github.com/adamosoftware/PayPalHelper2/blob/master/PayPalHelper.Core/Extensions/RequestExtensions.cs#L23).
+This returns a [VerificationResult](https://github.com/adamosoftware/PayPalHelper2/blob/master/PayPalHelper.Core/Models/VerificationResult.cs).

+You can see an example in my little Azure Function [test project](https://github.com/adamosoftware/PayPalHelper2/blob/master/IpnTest/IpnHandler.cs).

+There is also an [IpnController](https://github.com/adamosoftware/PayPalHelper2/blob/master/PayPalHelper.Core/IpnController.cs) abstract class you can implement.
+This is sort of compatible with the approach in my old project, but nowadays I lean toward Azure Functions, and I like how lightweight a single extension method is.

+I don't have a unit test project, and I haven't tried this with real PayPal transactions yet.
+But I have tested with [Ngrok](https://ngrok.com/) and PayPal's own [IPN simulator](https://developer.paypal.com/developer/ipnSimulator/).
+Microsoft has a great [walktrhough](https://docs.microsoft.com/en-us/azure/azure-functions/functions-debug-event-grid-trigger-local) on using Ngrok to test Azure Functions locally, and that's what I worked from.